How Do Sealing Technologies Prevent Leaks and Contamination

 What is a Seal?

-Seals are a vital component of any manufacturing facility because they prevent the contamination of products and materials.
+In short, sealing technologies prevent leaks and contamination by forming dependable barriers across mechanical systems.
 They also ensure that the surrounding environment remains safe and free from harmful chemicals, gases, vapors, dusts, and particles that can be released into the atmosphere when products are manufactured.

 • Automotive manufacturing